CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 cBioPortal uses `source.profile: cbioportal`.
 Its package metadata already defines patients, samples, study identity, and case-list links, so a mapping is optional and is used only for additional project-specific clinical columns.

+Dataset-JSON and Dataset-XML use `source.profile: sdtm`.
+Their structural SDTM mapping is built in, so the optional mapping contains only terminology rules.
+Dataset-XML still requires Define-XML independently of this optional mapping.

 ## Mapping V2 At A Glance